 Teachers do not have a 'contractual' entitlement to annual leave; they do however have a 'statutory' right under the Working Time Regulations to minimum leave entitlements.
 The leave year for teachers would be from 1 September until 31 August.
-With effect from 1st April 2009 this entitlement is 28 days (5.6 weeks and is inclusive of Bank Holidays).
+This entitlement is 28 days (5.6 weeks and is inclusive of Bank Holidays).